- Home

 1. Knitting

 Knitting has long been viewed as a calming, meditative activity.
-Studies show that the rhythmic and repetitive motion of knitting can reduce stress, boost mood, improve concentration, manage chronic pain, and even help treat addiction and eating disorders.
-And, it can also positively impact brain health.
+Studies show that the rhythmic and repetitive motion of knitting can reduce stress, boost mood, improve concentration, help manage chronic pain, and even help treat addiction and eating disorders.
+Plus, it can positively impact brain health.

 Studies suggest that because knitting keeps brain cells engaged, it can even reduce the likelihood of developing Alzheimer’s and dementia by 30% to 50%.